wballard/starphleet/README.md

 SSH into your machine, and bootstrap it.

 ```
-headquarters <my git url>
+starphleet-headquarters <my git url>
 ```

-Now, we're going to clone that repository for you, and monitor it for changes. `echo.orders` will then be used to start up a container, these are the orders to your fleet.
-Take a peek inside that repository, you'll see a `Dockerfile`.
+Now, we're going to clone that repository for you on the virtual machine, which we call a *ship*, and monitor it for changes.
+That [echo.git](https://github.com/wballard/echo.git) will then be used to start up a container.
+Take a peek inside that repository, you'll see a `Starphleet`.
 This is mandatory and makes the container work at all.
 Our echo service isn't super exciting, but now:

 ```
 curl http://<hostname>/echo/Hi